 In 2016 Claire was the first to perform the newly rediscovered Mozart song “Per la Ricuperata Salute di Ofelia” KV 477a (accompanied by Florian Birsak on Mozart’s original fortepiano) and recorded it with DECCA for the New Complete Edition “Mozart 225”.

 She won the 2nd and a Special Prize at the 23rd International Brahms Competition in Pörtschach, Austria and was a finalist at the 1st International Haydn Competition in Rohrau in 2018.

-In March 2018 Claire was invited to Winterthur, Switzerland, to sing arias and duets in a concert with Rolando Villazòn accompanied by the Iberacademy orchestra.
+In March 2018 Claire was invited to Switzerland to sing arias and duets with Rolando Villazòn accompanied by the Iberacademy orchestra.

 In November 2018 Claire received a Special Prize at the International Anton Rubinstein Competition in Düsseldorf, Germany.

 She made her debut in Vienna Musikverein this autumn in Beethoven’s „Fantasie op.80“.

 She was invited by Rolando Villazón to sing the opening concert of the Mozartwoche 2020 in Salzburg with the Mozarteum Orchestra Salzburg, the Arnold Schönberg Choir.